DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/international-qualified-teacher-status/_apply-to-your-chosen-iqts-teacher-training-provider.md

 English teacher training providers deliver iQTS in partnership with placement schools around the world.
 All iQTS training providers have been approved by the UK government.

-You can register your interest for the 2023/24 academic year by contacting the following training providers:
+You can register your interest and apply for the 2023/24 academic year by contacting the following training providers:

 * [Canterbury Christ Church University](https://www.canterbury.ac.uk/study-here/applying/apply-to-become-a-teacher)
 * [Edge Hill University](https://www.edgehill.ac.uk/)